UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session03.rst

 Why are those the answers you get? (hint: ``ord('a')``)

+Of course this works with numbers, too!

 .. nextslide:: Index

 All sequences also support the ``index`` method, which returns the index of the first occurence of an item in the sequence:

 .. code-block:: ipython